The Guns EP

 The Guns EP was an EP by Minuit, released after the successful The 88, featuring their highly successful song, "I Hate Guns."
 It had a video mocking "Are You Being Served?"
+It was released in 2004.

 The Guns EP was only available for a limited run that sold out in the first week.
 This won them ‘Best Electronic Release’ at the BNet NZ Music AwardsbNet music awards 2005, on top of a nomination for ‘Breakthrough Artist’ at the Vodafone New Zealand Music Awards.